consp1racy/android-support-preference/README.md

 ## Credit

-Most of this library is straight up pillaged latest SDK mixed with heavy reliance on appcompat-v7.
+Most of this library is straight up pillaged latest SDK mixed with heavy reliance on AndroidX AppCompat and Preference.
-Since version 0.5.0 the same applies to preference-v7.
 Kudos to people who create and maintain these!